The Frontline (Irish TV programme): History

 The first indication that Pat Kenny would present another television programme, was on the night he announced his departure from presenting The Late Late Show.
 By the time of presenting his last programme, it was announced a new current affairs programme would begin in autumn 2009.
 It was later announced that it would be 21 September 2009.

 There was a high demand for tickets, which RTÉ described as phenomenal.
 4,000 applications were received for a capacity of 120 seats (originally 60 for Questions and Answers, which was subsequently doubled).
 A public invitation for comments and ideas on topics was issued by the makers of the show.

 The first programme had guests such as Eamon Dunphy, Fintan O'Toole, Pat Farrell, Tom Parlon and Brian Lenihan, Minister for Finance.
 Audience members included small business people and mortgage holders.
 Lenihan talked about the proposed National Asset Management Agency and the purchase of €28 billion in loans from Anglo Irish Bank.

 As a result of cutbacks, RTÉ could only afford to spend €2 on sandwiches per audience member.

 The programme won "Best Current Affairs programme" at the 7th Irish Film and Television Awards on 20 February 2010.
 Kenny accepted the award.

 A special programme about the aftermath of sudden recession aired in May 2010.

 The programme returned to RTÉ One on 20 September 2010.

 There was a previous Frontline during the end of the 1970s and beginning of the 1980s in between The Politics Programme and Today Tonight.
+‘Frontline’ was an investigative report and analysis programme on issues of the day from Brian Farrell, Michael Heney, Forbes McFall and Michael Ryan.